-Class IV power is the main site electrical power supplied from a combination of the provincial electrical grid and the station generating unit transformers; class III power is the backup supply to class IV and includes two standby generators and an installed spare; class II is an alternating current power system to supply control and monitoring systems and is supplied by class I power via inverters; class I a direct current power system to supply control and monitoring system.
-Class I has battery backup supplies.
+Class IV power is the main site electrical power supplied from a combination of the provincial electrical grid and the station generating unit transformers; class III power is the backup supply to class IV and includes two standby generators and an installed spare; class II is an alternating current power system to supply control and monitoring systems and is uninterruptible as it is supplied by class I power via inverters; class I is a uninterruptible direct current power system to supply control and monitoring system since it is a battery backup supplies.

-The two standby generators located in the auxiliary service building are also supplied with fire water in the event that normal cooling sources are lost for any reason.
+The two Class III standby generators located in the auxiliary service building are also supplied with fire water in the event that normal cooling sources are lost for any reason.
 The installed spare standby generator (i.e. standby generator 3) is located outside of the auxiliary service building in its own complex.